rathmerdominik/MineMineNoMiRoleAndCrewAssigner/README.md

 Players can still use the normal Mine Mine no Mi Version.

 The custom version can be found under `libs/mine-mine-no-mi-1.16.5-0.9.5-HAMMERCLOCK.jar`.
-The mod will not work with any other version.
+The addon will not work with any other version.

 I HAVE EXPLICIT PERMISSION BY THE CREATOR OF THE MINE MINE NO MI MOD TO REDISTRIBUTE THIS.
 YOU DO NOT!
-THEREFORE EVERY FURTHER REDISTRIBUTION HAS TO HAPPEN BY REFERENCING TO THIS PAGE
+THEREFORE EVERY FURTHER REDISTRIBUTION HAS TO HAPPEN BY REFERENCING TO THIS PAGE!
 # Installation

 ```